hervegirod/jfxdockingframework/README.md

 ## Usage
 This class defines bindings between Nodes.
 To use this class, you should:

 + Use the NodeAnchor class to define the anchors between the Nodes.
-The usual way to perform this is to create an instance of the class and specify the reference Node at the class creation,a d specify the ancoring of other Nodes relative to this Node
+The usual way to perform this is to create an instance of the class and specify the reference Node at the class creation, and specify the ancoring of other Nodes relative to this Node
 + Put the Nodes normally in a Pane

 ## Example